6 fitness tips to get you moving

-At this time, endometrial cancer (uterine cancer) screening is recommended only for women at increased risk.
+Endometrial cancer (uterine cancer) screening is only recommended for women at increased risk.
 That’s because they have a higher chance of getting the disease.

 Being at increased risk doesn’t mean you’ll definitely get endometrial cancer.
 But, you may need to start regular screening exams.
 So if you do get cancer, your doctor finds it at its earliest stage.
 When found early, the chances for successfully treating the disease are greatest.